GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I make mistakes because I’m always operating at my limit.
-If I only stay in comfortable territory all the time, that’s not so much fun.
+> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
 >
-> ~ *Donald Knuth*
+> ~ *Poul Anderson*

 ---
 ## 🏎 Quick Facts